 Bowie and his friend/collaborator Derek “Dek” Fearnley frame the song in a bizarre setting, from the twisted fanfare for winds that opens the track to the bridge, when Bowie delivers his lines over church organ followed by a surge of winds and thumping drums.
 It gets so over the top that Bowie winds up stepping on his own joke.
 (Bowie and Fearnley, neither of whom could read music, bought a book on music theory and instrumentation, Freda Dinn’s The Observer’s Book of Music, and basically used the Deram studio and its session men as their entry-level workshop.)

 The odd arrangement seems meant to distract you from noticing that the song’s a bit undercooked: the verses trundle along to a slowly descending piano line, and often two bars’ worth of Fearnley’s bass pad out the verses.
-The chorus is simply a repeat of the end bars of the verse, only slowed down and sung by a drunken pub choir (the end of the chorus has a seventh thrown in to slightly change things up).
+The chorus is simply a repeat of the end bars of the verse, only slowed down and sung by a drunken pub choir.

 Bowie has never revived this song: pity, as it could’ve worked if, say, Mick Ronson had rearranged it as a guitar-heavy glam track.
 Still, it’s the first draft of later Bowie gender-bender staples like “Queen Bitch.”